snowflake024/Local-Docker-Registry/README.md

 ### Step 4: Configure/Generate SSL Certificate and Basic Authentication

-Note: You can have a self-signed certificate for the registry or have a CA sign a valid public certificate.
+Note: You can have a self-signed certificate for the registry or have a public trusted CA sign a CSR request for a valid certificate.

 #### Generate a Certificate Authority Certificate

 In a production environment, you should obtain a certificate from a CA. In a test or development environment, you can generate your own CA. To generate a CA certficate, run the following commands.

-Generate a CA certificate private key.
+1. Generate a CA certificate private key.
 ```
 openssl genrsa -out ca.key 4096
 ```

-Generate the CA certificate.
+2. Generate the CA certificate.
 Adapt the values in the -subj option to reflect your organization.
 If you use an FQDN to connect your local registry, you must specify it as the common name (CN) attribute.
 ```
 openssl req -x509 -new -nodes -sha512 -days 3650 \
     -subj "/C=CN/ST=Beijing/L=Beijing/O=example/OU=Personal/CN=MyPersonal Root CA" \